W (duo)

+Name

+Tsunku, Hello!
+Project's producer, had selected the name "W" because the origin of the name meant "two Us" and "gave off the feeling of two You's", symbolizing Tsuji and Kago's dual nature.

 History

 2004: Formation and debut

-In 2004, W's formation was announced not long after Nozomi Tsuji and Ai Kago's graduations from Morning Musume.
+In 2004, W's formation was announced shortly after Nozomi Tsuji and Ai Kago's graduations from Morning Musume.
 Tsuji and Kago had previously worked together in one of Morning Musume's sub-units, Mini Moni, as a side project.
 Both members had been known as the "Twins" and had been some of Morning Musume's most popular members since joining the group at age 12.
-Tsunku, Hello!
-Project's producer, had selected the name "W" because the origin of the name meant "two Us" and "gave off the feeling of two You's", symbolizing Tsuji and Kago's dual nature.

 W released their debut three-song EP, Koi no Vacance, the title track being a cover version of The Peanuts' 1960 song.
 The EP was followed a few weeks later by their debut album as W, Duo U&U, which contained covers of other Shōwa period female duo songs exclusively.
 One of the other groups covered by W on the first album was Pink Lady.
 Pink Lady were invited to perform with W on Japanese television as a one-time four-piece ensemble.

 Kago and Tsuji performed their graduation concert (final performance as members of Morning Musume) in August 2004; a week later, their second single "Aa Ii na!" was released.
 Not only was it the duo's first release since they departed Morning Musume, it was also the first W single to feature an original composition by Hello!
 Project founder and producer Tsunku.
 A third single of original material, "Robo Kiss", followed three months later.

 In December 2004, W joined their fellow Hello!
 Project members on the 2004 shuffle unit single "All for One and One for All", credited to the H.P.
 All Stars.
 W also began joining Morning Musume onstage at concerts during this period to perform Kago and Tsuji's final Morning Musume single, "Joshi Kashimashi Monogatari" together with their former bandmates.

 2005: Rise to popularity

 W's second album, 2005's 2nd W, released in March 2005, contained Shōwa period J-pop cover songs as well as original songs.
 Afterwards, they released "Ai no Imi o Oshiete!"

-In the spring of 2005, W starred in their first stage musical, Cara & Mel: the Case of the Stolen Dangerous Violin, at Yokohama Blitz in Yokohama and Ikebukuro Sun Shine Theater in Ikebukuro, Tokyo, from March 18, 2005 to April 10, 2005.
+In the spring of 2005, W starred in their first stage musical, Cara & Mel: the Case of the Stolen Dangerous Violin, at Yokohama Blitz in Yokohama and Ikebukuro Sun Shine Theater in Ikebukuro, Tokyo, from March 18, 2005, to April 10, 2005.
 In September 2005 the duo released their 6th single "Miss Love Tantei".
 The video, which features Kago and Tsuji playing multiple roles, including a reprisal of their stage musical roles of Cara and Mel.
 In addition to their musical career, W continued to appear on Hello!
 Project's weekly TV show Hello!
 Morning, often in tandem with Morning Musume.